strawberryjellyfish/jellyfish-counter/readme.txt

 == Changelog ==

+= 1.3 =
+* Shortcodes!
+You can now show counters directly in the post or page content using the [jellyfish_counter] shortcode.
+* The Odometer class has been extended further and renamed JellyfishOdometer.
+* General code cleanups and function / variable renaming

 = 1.2 =
 * Another major refactoring of JavaScript.
 All counter functions are now part of the odometer class which now takes it's configuration from data attributes